test-kitchen/kitchen-docker/README.md

 ### publish_all

-Publish all exposed ports to the host interfaces to communicate between the containers.
+Publish all exposed ports to the host interfaces.
 This option used to communicate between some containers.

 The default value is `false`.